sami-chaaban/starparser/README.md

 * ```--plot_classparts``` Plot the number of particles per class for all iterations up to the one provided in the input.

-* ```--list_column``` Write all values of a column to a file (filename is the header).
+* ```--list_column``` Write all values of a column to a file (filename will be the name of that column).
 E.g. \_rlnMicrographName.
 To enter multiple columns, separate them with a slash: \_rlnMicrographName/\_rlnCoordinateX.
 Can be used with -c and -q for a subset count, otherwise lists all items.

 * ```--swap_columns``` Swap columns from another star file (specified with --f).
 E.g. \_rlnMicrographName.
 To enter multiple columns, separate them with a slash: \_rlnMicrographName/\_rlnCoordinateX.
-Note that they should be in the same position in both files.
+Note that the columns should be in the same position in both files.
+Write the result to a new star file (default output.star, or specified with --o).

 * ```--compare_particles``` Count the number of particles that are shared between the input star file and the one provided here.
 Also counts the number that are unique to each star file.

-* ```--relegate``` Remove optics table and optics column.
+* ```--relegate``` Remove optics table and optics column and write to a new star file (default output.star, or specified with --o).
 This may not be sufficient to be fully compatible with Relion 3.0.
 Use --delete_column to remove other bad columns before this, if necessary.

-* ```--regroup``` Regroup particles such that those with similar defocus values are in the same group.
+* ```--regroup``` Regroup particles such that those with similar defocus values are in the same group (the size of the group is specified here) and write to a new star file (default output.star, or specified with --o).
 Any value can be entered.
 This is useful if there aren't enough particles in each micrograph to make meaningful groups.
 This only works if \_rlnGroupNumber is being used in the star file rater than \_rlnGroupName.
 Note that Subset selection in Relion should be used for regrouping if possible (which groups on the \*\_model.star intensity scale factors).

 * ```--o``` Output file name.
 Default is output.star.

 * ```--f``` Name of second file to extract columns from.
+Used with --swap_columns.

 * ```-c``` Column query.
 E.g. \_rlnMicrographName.
 This is used to look for a specific query specified with -q.
 To enter multiple columns, separate them with a slash: \_rlnMicrographName/\_rlnCoordinateX.
 Note the single dash.